iPaulPro/scaffold-lens/README.md

 A [Scaffold-ETH 2 extension](https://docs.scaffoldeth.io/extensions) for building, debugging, testing, and deploying [Open Actions](https://www.lens.xyz/docs/concepts/open-actions) and [Collect Modules](https://www.lens.xyz/docs/primitives/collect/collect-modules) on Lens Protocol using [Hardhat](https://hardhat.org/).

 Features:
-- ✅ Run a local EVM chain and test contracts locally with Hardhat
-- ✅ Deploy the full Lens Protocol on a local network
+- ✅ Deploy the full Lens Protocol on a local hardhat network
+- ✅ Create and act on Lens publications with a graphical interface
 - ✅ Deploy an Open Action Module contract
 - ✅ Deploy a Collect Action Module contract
-- ✅ Debug local contract calls with a graphical interface
+- ✅ Deploy an ERC-20 contract to be used with Open Actions
-- ✅ Create and act on Lens publications with a graphical interface
-- ✅ Verify contracts on Etherscan

 ## Requirements